woocommerce/woocommerce/readme.txt

 * Tweak - Added checkout processing triggers for gateways (in particular stripe) to use
 * Tweak - Pay page woocommerce_pay hidden input so we can use javascript to submit the form
 * Tweak - Hooks for order statuses in reports
+* Tweak - Extra hooks in some templates
 * Fix - Remove depreciated ereg_replace in validation class
 * Fix - strpos warning in shipping class
 * Fix - $query instead of $q in query class